TeddyBurnsides/SimpleTable/README.md

 ### `columns`

-**Type:** `{label: string, sortable: boolean}`
+**Type:** `[{label: string, sortable: boolean}]`

 **Required:** Yes

-An array of column names and a boolean flag that indicates if the columns should allow sorting.
+An array of objects, each with a label and a sortable property.
+The `label` property contains the column title, and the `sortable` property indicates if the sorting button will be enabled for this columns.

 Example: